List of General Hospital characters introduced in the 2000s: Arrival

+Nadine Crowell

-Nadine CrowellNadine Crowell is a fictional character on the ABC soap opera, General Hospital.
-She was portrayed by Claire Coffee from October 5, 2007 to March 3, 2009.
+Nadine Crowell is a fictional character on the ABC soap opera, General Hospital.
+She was portrayed by Claire Coffee from October 5, 2007, to March 3, 2009.

 Nadine shows up at General Hospital in 2007 requesting to see her comatose sister Jolene.
 Damien Spinelli fills her in on Jolene's nefarious activities at GH.
 Nadine explains the two decided to become nurses after their father died on the operating table during a routine surgery.

 Nadine and Spinelli go to Nikolas Cassadine's Black and White Ball together.
 Nadine, dressed the same as Lulu, is mistaken for her and captured by Anthony Zacchara.
 Anthony threatens to kill her, but Spinelli helps her get away.
 After the event and death of Nikolas' fiancé Emily Quartermaine, Nadine works with Nikolas on his brain tumor.
 She is the only one who knows that Nikolas sees Emily's ghost as an effect of the tumor.
 Meanwhile, Nadine is drugged and kidnapped by Diego Alcazar but is able to survive.

 After learning that someone in Port Charles has been messing with the supply of counterfeit prescription drugs, Nadine, Nikolas, Lucky Spencer, and Sam McCall begin to investigate.
 Nadine believes that new doctor Matt Hunter is involved, but Nikolas thinks otherwise.
 Nadine confides in Leyla Mir about her feelings for Nikolas.
 She ends up kissing him but is embarrassed afterwards, and tells Nikolas she does not want to hear the "friend" speech.
 Nikolas admits to friend Elizabeth Webber that he's attracted to Nadine but feels like he would betray Emily's memory if he got involved with her.
 Elizabeth helps Nikolas to see that Emily would have wanted him to move on.
 Nikolas invites Nadine over and they have a romantic dinner together, ending the evening by dancing around the grounds.

 Nikolas seems to be falling in love with Nadine.
 In September 2008, when the Emily Quartermaine clinic is burned down, injuring Nadine and Matt Hunter, he sits vigil by her side until she wakes up.
 He insists that she come to Wyndemere Castle to recuperate.
 It is there that Nikolas tells Nadine that he is starting to fall in love with her.
 The night of Kate Howard's shooting, Nikolas takes Nadine back to Wyndermere and they sleep together for the first time.